front view of the Bill and Vieve Gore School of Business

 Current Clinic Hours

-The Community Clinic and Training Center is currently open:
+The Community Clinic and Training Center is open between September and May.

 • Tuesday: 12:30–5:00 p.m.